Lakki Marwat: British rule

 On 20 March 1849, the Punjab region was annexed by the East India Company.
 The province was divided into the districts of Leiah and Dera Ismail khan.
 The Isakhel and Marwat, was put into the Dera Ismail Khan District.
 On 1 January 1861, the Leiah District was broken up and the Dera Jat District was formed with Bannu as its most northern area.

 In 1862, Bannu district was expanded to include parts of Mianwali District, such as Pakhar Kalabagh, a tract lying along the eastern base of the salt range, and the villages of Harnoli and Wan Bhachran.
 Therefore, the whole of the North-West Frontier Province, including Bannu, Peshawar, Hazara and Kashmir remained part of the Punjab Province until 1901.
 Malik Fateh Khan Tiwana's old fort town of Ihsanpur continued to be the capital of Marwat until 1864.
 That year, it had to be abandoned when the Gambila River flooded the area making it into a marsh.
 The District Officer, Major Urmston, allowed the inhabitants to move across to the right bank of the Gambila and settle amongst a cluster of villages consisting of Mina Khel, Khoedad Khel and Sayed Khel.

 The municipality was constituted in 1874.
-On 9 November 1901, the Mianwali District was formed out of the tehsils of Isa Khel and Mianwali from the Bannu District and Bhakkar and Leih from Dera Ismail Khan District.
+On 9 November 1901, the Mianwali District was formed out of the tehsils of Isa Khel and Mianwali from the Bannu District and Bhakkar and Leyyah from Dera Ismail Khan District.
 The population in 1901 was 5,218.

 Post-Independence

 A Narrow gauge (762 mm or 2 ft 6 in) railway line was linked it with Mari Indus, Bannu and Tank, Pakistan, was closed in 1991.

-On 1 January 2010, at least 99 people were killed in the nearby village Shah Hassan Khel when a suicide bomber blew himself up at a volleyball game.
+On 1 January 2010, at least 99 people were killed in the nearby village Shah Hassan Khel when a terrorist suicide bomber blew himself up at a volleyball game.